-Having set API-mainframe framework, it is possible to focus on the key section of interest, the mainframespecific API Middleware component.
-Many API Management vendors include some basic generic API Middleware in their offerings, but the focus here is on the mainframe-specific API Middleware layer.
+Having set the framework for mainframe API enablement, it is now possible to focus on the key section of interest, the mainframe-specific API Middleware component.
+As a reminder, many API Management vendors include some basic generic API Middleware in their offerings, but the focus here is on the mainframe-specific API Middleware layer.

 Development tools for building external API-based solutions for consumer applications are generally independent of whether back-end systems are mainframe-based or not, as discussed earlier.
 Instead, it is the API middleware that is the critical differentiator for mainframe users.
-There is a basic set of functions required to enable mainframe API enablement at the purely mechanical level, and then a range of best-ofbreed characteristics that can be used as a checklist to judge relevant differentiators in any API middleware selection.
+There is a basic set of functions required to enable mainframe API enablement at the purely mechanical level, and then a range of best-of-breed characteristics that can be used as a checklist to judge relevant differentiators in any API middleware selection.
 In other words, every toolset for API enabling mainframes has to include the basic functionality, but the support for the best-of-breed characteristics will depend on the particular vendor concerned.